fluid-project/infusion-docs/src/documents/CoreAPI.md

 a member.
 The default will be the natural value of `undefined`
 * Returns: The first return value from the predicate function which is not `undefined`

+Scan through a list or hash of objects, terminating on the first member which satisfies a predicate function.
+The return is the return value from the predicate.

 ### fluid.find_if(source, func[, deflt])

-Scan through a list or hash of objects, terminating on the first member which matches a predicate function.
-The return value is the first element itself for which the predicate returns other than `false`.
 * `source {Arrayable|Object}` The list or hash of objects to be searched.
 * `func {Function: (element {Any}, index {Number}) → Boolean}` A predicate function, acting on a member.
 A predicate which returns any value which is not `false` will terminate the search.